seeruk/foldup/notes/01-foldup.md

-# Docket
+# Foldup

-So, what is Docket?
+So, what is Foldup?
 It's a backup tool for containers that uses cloud storage buckets.
-Docker + Bucket = Docket.
+Docker + Bucket = Foldup.
 It's not exclusively for Docker though I guess?

-The aim is for Docket to be a flexible tool, able to run in multiple environments (locally / k8s, un-opinionated), that should make backing up volumes from containers to some kind of cloud storage bucket really easy.
+The aim is for Foldup to be a flexible tool, able to run in multiple environments (locally / k8s, un-opinionated), that should make backing up volumes from containers to some kind of cloud storage bucket really easy.